Vincent-Sietses/Quantum-Dot-UI-Project/README.md

 Project requires Python and Bokeh to be installed in an Anaconda environments

+The QD UI Demo notebook contains all necessary information to use the LivePlotter module

+Proves live Bokeh plotting, control of widgets and functions to interface with equipment

+Obsolete :
 For Bokeh to open a browser tab with the interactive UI, run
 ``` bokeh serve --show <filename> ```